kamilkisiela/graphql-hive/README.md

 GraphQL Hive has been built with 3 main objectives in mind:

-- **Help GraphQL developers to get to know their GraphQL APIs** a little more with our Schema Registry, Performance Monitoring, Alerts, and Integrations.
+- **Help GraphQL developers to get to know their GraphQL APIs** a little more with our Schema Registry, Performance Monitoring, Alerts, and Integrations.Ø
 - **Support all kinds of GraphQL APIs**, from Federation, and Stitching, to standalone APIs.
 - **Open Source at the heart**: 100% open-source and built in public with the community.
 - **A plug and play Cloud solution**: to give access to Hive to most people with a generous free